Catholic Bedtime Prayer For Adults

 5. Pray for others who may be sleeping nearby, including family members and friends who are facing difficult times.

-READ: Catholic Prayer For Miracles
+READ: Catholic Prayer For Someone Dying Of Cancer

 What are the Different Forms of Catholic Bedtime Prayer?